codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

   max-width="60%"
     %}

-The cluster where the build agent runs should have network connectivity with the cluster you wish to deploy to.
+The cluster where the runner works on should have network connectivity with the cluster you wish to deploy to.

->Notice that the service account used in the cluster configuration is completely independent from the privileges granted to the Codefresh build agent.
-The privileges needed by the agent are only used to launch Codefresh pipelines within your cluster.
+>Notice that the service account used in the cluster configuration is completely independent from the privileges granted to the Codefresh build runner.
+The privileges needed by the runner are only used to launch Codefresh pipelines within your cluster.
 The Service account used in the "custom provider" setting should have the needed privileges for deployment.

 Once your cluster is connected you can use any of the familiar deployment methods such as the [dedicated deploy step]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/) or [custom kubectl commands]({{site.baseurl}}/docs/deploy-to-kubernetes/custom-kubectl-commands/).